calligraphic/ca-job-board/src/Profiles/EmployerProfile/components/EmployerProfileItem/EmployerProfileItem.README.md

 **Signup Scenario 3:**  Head of HR signs up second/later:  The company profile is already there, but now they need to get control of it.

 **Signup Scenario 4:**  Property Manager signs up second/later:  So they company profile is already there, and either a rightful controller of the company profile is in charge, or it is another property manager.
-How do they get approved to join the company without ruining the flow and timing?
+How do they get approved to join the company without ruining the flow and timing
   (I.e., if they have to wait to get approved, they may never come back to post their job.)

 **Signup Scenario 5:**  Property Manager signs up later, but with different company:  So let's say that a property manager signs up later on, but instead of trying to get added to the existing company, they end up accidentally creating their own company.
 So now we have "XYZ Management" and "XYZ Management, LLC".